R v Stairs: Section 8

 There have been several cases, however, where the SITA rule has been held unreasonable as it relates to some types of searches.
 This occurs due to the heightened privacy interests of the accused, which renders the balance struck by the SITA rule disproportionate.
 These cases include the taking of bodily samples (R v Stillman), strip searches (R v Golden), penile swabs (R v Saeed), and searches of the phone (R v Fearon).
 In each of these cases the Court modified the search incident to arrest rule to be constitutionally complaint, with differing levels of burden imposed on the state to justify the search based on the privacy interests implicated by each type of search.

 The Court has also repeatedly recognized the sanctity of the home, based on the principle that it as an individual's "castle", and the unique privacy interests it implicates.
-In it's landmark decision in R v Feeney, the Court held that warrantless entry into the home was not permitted except under exigent circumstances.
+In its landmark decision in R v Feeney, the Court held that warrantless entry into the home was not permitted except under exigent circumstances.

 Factual background

 A witness called 911 to report seeing a male driver repeatedly strike a female passenger in his vehicle.
-Police officers were able to track the car to a driveway of a house. they knocked on the front door, while loudly announcing their presence, but no one answered.
+Police officers were able to track the car to a driveway of a house.
+They knocked on the front door, while loudly announcing their presence, but no one answered.
 The officers, fearing for the woman's safety, forced their way in.
 They saw a woman with fresh wounds to her face run up from the stairs to the basement.
 They then observed Matthew Stairs run past the bottom of the staircase.
 Stairs would barricade himself in the basement laundry room, and then be arrested shortly.
 After his arrest, the police conduced a visual clearance search of the basement living room area, during which they found a plastic bag containing methamphetamine in clear view.
 The accused was charged with possession of a controlled substance for the purpose of trafficking, assault, and breach of probation.